czazau/SynapseX/README.md

 **This repository offers source code and documentation for Synapse X-related facilities, APIs and endorsed scripts/libraries,** excluding the Synapse X interface which is available in this [separate repository](https://github.com/syngp/xui).
 Pull requests are welcomed but rarely accepted. **This repository also serves as the principal bug tracker for Synapse X.**

+## Development Compatibility Layer

+The **Development Compatibility Layer** (DCL) is a Lua script providing a unified API that should be compatible between many similar softwares.
+It is developed by Synapse G.P. but, just like anything in this repository excluding image files, offered completely free of charge under the <b>AGPLv3</b>.
+The DCL's documentation is synonymous with Synapse X's documentation (as the DCL is based on Synapse X), meaning any Synapse X documentation provides DCL's entire API.
+[You can view the API documentation here](https://loukamb.github.io/SynapseX).
+Bear in mind that the DCL is accessed via `api.`, not `syn_`.

 ## Reporting Issues

 **Only report issues that can be reproduced and clearly, evidently explained.** Occasional crashes related to the nature of the software that have no clear origin will be closed and ignored.
 Titles must be concise and provide a summary of the crash _(`"Help crash!!"` is not a good title, neither is `"Problem!"`. `"Crash when authenticating`" or `"Invalid argument Error while using syn.cache_invalidate"` are good example of titles.)_ We will also close all reports that provide no technical information.
 For your report to be accepted, you _must_ specify at minimum this information: